 Dr Sugama Chicklore

-Clinical Lead and Consultant in PET Imaging
+Clinical Lead for PET Imaging & Clinical Lecturer and Honorary Consultant in PET Imaging

 Interests include use of PET/CT in thoracic and neuroendocrine malignancies and in hyperparathyroidism.

 Interests include multimodality functional imaging of colorectal, lung and renal cell cancer as well as multi-parametric, multi-modality imaging biomarker development and assessment of tumour heterogeneity.